Chromoendoscopy as an Adjunct to Colonoscopy - CAM 20184

 Section Summary: Chromoendoscopy for Patients With Inflammatory Bowel Disease Undergoing Colonoscopy

 For individuals who have IBD who receive chromoendoscopy, the evidence includes meta-analyses and a recent RCT.
 Several meta-analyses found a statistically significant higher yield of chromoendoscopy over standard white-light colonoscopy for detecting dysplasia.
 The evidence supported that chromoendoscopy improves polyp detection rates; however, the studies had limitations such as lack of information regarding the timing of the screening modalities.
-However, it It is unclear whether improved polyp detection rates will translate into improved health outcomes.
+However, it is unclear whether improved polyp detection rates will translate into improved health outcomes.
 Moreover, there are concerns about comparison groups used in some of these trials.
 It is uncertain whether the control groups received optimal colonoscopy; therefore, the improved detection rates by chromoendoscopy might have been a function of suboptimal standard colonoscopy.

 Virtual Chromoendoscopy for Patients at Average Risk of Colorectal Cancer Undergoing Colonoscopy